EdgeGallery/community/Security WG/Secure Design/Security Design Guide EN.md

 1. Design a test case to check the implementation correctness of the mitigation method;
 2. Design a test case to attack the system from an attacker's perspective and verify the effectiveness of the mitigation method.

+## 12. Multi-Tenancy

+12.1 The management network of the edge computing platform must be isolated from tenenats private networks by default.

+Test Steps:<br>
+1.Query and check if both the networks for management and tenant are different.

+tag: version v1.1

 ## References
 1. https://gdpr-info.eu/